RaneMstSage/ranemstsage/README.md

 ## Hi there 👋, Welcome to my GitHub

-My name is Kenneth SSchuetz.
+My name is Kenneth Schuetz.
 I a graduate of Full Sail University with a Bechelors for Game Art in Computer Science.
 I am currently back in school for the Game Development degree program.
 In my free time, I enjoy programing, making environments with 3ds Max, Unreal and more.
 If you would like to know more just ask me!

 * 🔭 I’m currently working on ...
   - A Lumbermill for the Titan Art Jam by Epic Games, and a Second Bachelors in Game Development from Full Sail University.